timescale/docs/cloud/service-operations/service-management.md

 for compatibility with older clients.

 ### Pause service

 You can pause a service if you want to stop it running temporarily.
 This stops your service from costing you, but the service is still available and ready to be restarted at any time.

-### Terminate a service
+### Delete a service

-You can terminate a service to delete it completely.
+You can delete a service to remove it completely.
 This removes the service and its underlying data from the server.
-You cannot recover a terminated service.
+You cannot recover a deleted service.